goodwinc/metis-copy/class_lectures/week02-luther1/01-project_soup/README.md

 **3:00 pm**: Brainstorm for your Luther project.

- * Complete a rough draft of the Luther project idea and submit via Slack by tomorrow (Wednesday) afternoon.
+ * Complete a rough draft of the Luther project idea and submit via Slack by tomorrow (Tuesday) afternoon.

 Make sure Benson is closed and move into Luther: